Coolchirutha/Quickwork_Task_1/README.md

 ## Configure app

-Open `a/nice/path/to/a.file` then edit it with your settings.
-You will need:

 For using this project, you will need a `CLIENT_ID`, `CLIENT_SECRET` and `REDIRECT_URL`.
 You can find these pieces of information by going to the [Developer Console][devconsole], clicking your project --> APIs & auth --> credentials.